 Atlanta – The Headquarters of Hip-Hop

-Many of today's most influential and impactful hip-hop artists and producers came out of Atlanta.
-Some of the most legendary artists were produced there, and ever since, floods of talented musicians, producers, and performers have been making their way down south to create their own legacy.
+Many of today’s most influential and impactful hip-hop artists and producers came out of Atlanta.
+Some of the most legendary artists were developed there, and ever since, waves of talented musicians, producers, and performers have made their way south to create their own legacy.

-Groups like Outkast and TLC gave Atlanta some of the most impactful music and influential musicians since the 90's.
-The history is deep and the list goes on with names new and old,
+Groups like Outkast and TLC helped establish Atlanta as one of the most impactful music cities since the 1990s.
+The history runs deep, and the list of influential artists continues to grow, including:

 • Gucci Mane